-Originally called the London International Festival of Student Theatre, LIFT was formed in 1980 by Rose Fenton and Lucy Neal and became a registered charity in 1981.
-The organisation changed its name to LIFT in 2006.
+Founded as the London International Festival of Theatre in 1980 by Rose Fenton and Lucy Neal, LIFT became a registered charity in 1981.

 In 2004, after 25 years, Fenton and Neal stepped down as directors.
 Angharad Wynne-Jones was appointed director of the festival and oversaw the LIFT 2008 festival.

 Mark Ball joined LIFT in 2009 as Artistic Director and CEO alongside Beki Bateson as Executive Director, curating five of the biennial festivals.
 In that time they presided over 133 shows and events seen by over 200,000 people in over 50 venues.
 Beki recently led 22nd edition of LIFT’s biennial festival as Executive Director and Joint CEO alongside LIFT 2018 Guest Artistic Director, David Binder.

 Kris Nelson joined LIFT as Artistic Director and CEO in 2018, later joined by Executive Director Stella Kanu in 2019.